Al-Huneidi/World_Weather_Analysis/README.md

 	7. Save the new DataFrame as a CSV file to be used for Part 2.
 	8. Upload the CSV file as part of your submission as WeatherPy_challenge.csv.
 	9. Answer this question using Pandas methods: How many cities have recorded rainfall or snow?
+		64 cities have rainfall.
+		27 cities have snowfall.

 New DataFrame Image: